 - The External Specialization involves three related 3000-level or above (3+ credits each) courses.

 - Both majors also have a "free elective" component.
-The Major Approved Elective is any three credits approved by your CS major advisor.
-In addition, in Engineering the free electives are are the Advisor-Approved Electives while in Arts they are the College Electives.
+This includes the Major-Approved Elective (any three credits approved by your CS major advisor) and either the Advisor-Approved Electives (in Engineering) or the College Electives (in Arts).

 - In reading the details below, understand that when we say "a 3000+ course" we mean that the course number is "3000 or above."
 And when we refer to a course in this context we do not mean seminars like CS 7x90.